Header Image

 Welcome to BrewSki!

-Drumroll, please - it's BrewSki weekend, and we're stoked!
-This year, we've lined up 20 top-notch breweries along a 1.5-mile trail at the James C. Frenette Recreational Trails.
+Drumroll, please - this year is the 10th anniversary of the Tupper Lake BrewSki, and we're stoked!
+We anticipate having 20-25 top-notch breweries along a 1.5-mile trail at the James C. Frenette Recreational Trails.
 But before you hit the trail, let's tackle the basics with this handy FAQ.
 We'll dish out everything from what to bring to check-in to parking tips and even restroom details.
-Once you've got the essentials down, you're primed to make the most of the 2024 Tupper Lake BrewSki
+Once you've got the essentials down, you're primed to make the most of the 2025 Tupper Lake BrewSki

-Be safe, be kind (it is after all a full moon), and most of all... have FUN!
+Be safe, be kind, and most of all... have FUN!

 People stand and pose for a photo at BrewSki